stuartaroth/youpassbutter/README.md

 # youpassbutter [![Go Report Card](https://goreportcard.com/badge/github.com/stuartaroth/youpassbutter)](https://goreportcard.com/report/github.com/stuartaroth/youpassbutter)

-**youpassbutter** is PostgreSQL data service with a simple premise: Write all your queries in one place and get the results anywhere as JSON by using HTTP GET calls.
+**youpassbutter** is PostgreSQL data service with a simple premise: Write all your queries in one place and get the results anywhere as JSON by using HTTP POST calls.

 There are several reasons why you should consider using **youpassbutter**